maxfinanger/4610-Midterm-Submission1/README.md

 Vehicle Routing Problem Using Quantum-Inspired Evolutionary Algorithms.

+## Instructions to run this project

+### Prerequisites

+You need python, numpy and matplotlib.pyplot installed to be able to run this algorithm and get the results.

+### Instructions

+To run the algortihm you only need to press the run all button in the jupyter notebook.
+And then all of the scenarios will be run and the results will be shown in the output cells.

 ## Objective: Develop and implement a Genetic Algorithm (GA) to solve a basic combinatorial

 Optimization problem in the logistics sector.
 Specifically, you will address the Vehicle Routing